bastiensoucasse/dlcv/lab4/README.md

 ### 1.4.1.
 A new architecture

-Let's use a basic architecture given in class.
-Maybe this one will not overfit.
+Let's use an architecture more complex given in class.

 #### Model Summary